felipsant/participacaoLucros/README.md

     sending a Post Request to the method Funcionarios.

 4 - Current Methods:
-    Funcionarios - Post or Update.
+    Funcionarios - Post or Put.
 Funcionarios/ To register new Funcionarios over the solution Funcionarios - Get.
 Funcionarios/ To see the current list of Funcionarios Funcionarios_CalculaLucros - Get.
 Funcionarios/CalculaLucros/{total_disponibilizado} To run the CalculaLucros and get the RetornoLucros model as return.